Labadee, Haiti Cruise Port Guide: Beaches, Excursions & Tips

 What to Bring to Labadee

 I recommend bringing a few things with you to enhance the experience (beyond the obvious things like sunscreen).
 Labadee is great for snorkeling, and when visiting a beach location, I always bring my own set.
-My favorite is this one from Amazon; it’s affordable yet high quality and has traveled with me worldwide to all sorts of snorkeling experiences.
+My favorite is this one from Amazon; it’s affordable yet high quality and has traveled with me worldwide.
 It’s also much more hygienic this way, as you’re not putting something in your mouth that’s been used by many other random people.

 I also recommend an inflatable float.
 Many recommend not bringing floats on cruises since they’re forbidden from cruise ship pools, but I disagree because these really enhance the beach day experience, and you don’t have to worry about renting a float or pool noodle.
 This is my favorite because it’s so compact and versatile.